 Body building, testosterone and health

-Many people equate body building with poor health – likely because of the many reports of steroid use and unhealthy body building supplements.
-But this research clearly shows that body building can be a healthy form of exercise – one that can be supplemented with healthy products that aid muscle strength and recovery.
+Research clearly shows that bodybuilding can be a healthy form of exercise – one that can be supplemented with healthy products that aid muscle strength and recovery.

 The bonus round here is that testosterone levels can be boosted.
 Testosterone levels will often go down as men and women age.
 This can reduce immune system strength and slow recovery.
 It can also increase the risk of hair loss, enlarged prostate and other conditions.

 Increasing testosterone levels doesn’t require pharmaceuticals that can upset our body’s natural balance.
 Certainly, weightlifting can also lift natural testosterone levels to some degree.
 But as this research shows, adding Ashwagandha to a weight training regimen can significantly boost testosterone levels to new heights.

 One doesn’t have to become a bodybuilder to take advantage of this effect.
 Adding some weight lifting or resistance workouts to our regimen is easy.
 Remember that pushups and pull-ups are considered weight lifting, so a gym isn’t even necessary.

 Organic Ashwagandha extract

 Wankhede S, Langade D, Joshi K, Sinha SR, Bhattacharyya S. Examining the effect of Withania somnifera supplementation on muscle strength and recovery: a randomized controlled trial.
 J Int Soc Sports Nutr.
 2015 Nov 25;12:43. doi: 10.1186/s12970-015-0104-9.